control

 Bases: BodyItem

-Represents individual IF
+Represents individual IF, ELSE IF or ELSE branch.

 Source code in src/robot/model/control.py